Pranavbp525/mcq_generator/README.md

 ### Project Description

-This application uses a Generative AI model to create multiple-choice questions (MCQs) from the content of .txt or .pdf files using OpenAI and LangChain.
+This application uses a Generative AI model to create multiple-choice questions (MCQs) from the content of .txt or .pdf files.
 The generated MCQs can be tailored to different subjects and levels of difficulty.
-The app leverages LangChain and Hugging Face models for natural language processing.
+The app leverages LangChain and OpenAI models for natural language processing.

 ### Prerequisites